isomerpages/moe-sacps/_our-school/School Rules.md

 fringe should be above eyebrows.</p>
 <p>(1.6) Students are expected to tie up their hair once it reaches shoulder
 length.</p>
 <p>(1.7) Students are to keep finger nails short and clean.
-Pupils are not
+Students are
-allowed to apply nail polish on their fingernails.</p>
+not allowed to apply nail polish on their fingernails.</p>
 <p><strong>2.
 Accessories</strong>
 </p>
 <p>(2.1) Students are to ensure that only one small ear stud is allowed on